Car Theft In Los Angeles

 Our Criminal Defense Attorneys Can Help You

 One of our clients was charged with felony Grand Theft Auto after failing

 to return a rental car from a rental car company.
 Our client then loaned

 the rental car to a friend rather than return the car.
 His friend was

-rental rather than the original value of the car.
+of the rental rather than the original value of the car.

 We achieved this result by showing the prosecutor that our client didn't

 have the specific intent to steal this car.
 Our client had no prior criminal

 history.
 He was married and gainfully employed.
 We obtained a statement